Day 1: Birdwatching Bosque Pomac-Olmos. Peruvian Plantcutter and Tumbes Tyrant.

 We drive on to Jaen.

-In PM we visit the feeders at Leimebamba, which has Andean Emerald, Sword-billed Hummer, Rainbow Starfrontlet and Purple-throated Sunangel among Chestnut-breasted Coronet, Sparking Violetear, etc. Sometimes we have even seen Marvelous Spatuletail here.
+In the afternoon we visit the feeders at Leimebamba, which have Andean Emerald, Sword-billed Hummingbird, Rainbow Starfrontlet, Purple-throated Sunangel, Chestnut-breasted Coronet and Sparkling Violetear, etc. Occasionally we have even seen Marvelous Spatuletail here.
 Night in Leimebamba.
-Laguna de los Condores o similar.
+Laguna de los Condores or similar.

-We shall start at 3 AM, to be able to make the most of the day.
-The idea is to drive through the dark hours and get beyond the bottom of the Marañon canyon to start the birding at the furthest point at El Limon for Chestnut-backed Thornbird and Grey-winged Inca-Finch, also here we often see Litle Woodstar and Buff-bellied Tanager.
+We shall start at 3am, to make the most of the day.
+The idea is to drive through the early hours and get beyond the bottom of the Marañon canyon to start the birding at the furthest point at El Limon for Chestnut-backed Thornbird and Grey-winged Inca-Finch, here we often see Little Woodstar and Buff-bellied Tanager.

-If we are back in Leimebamba at around 1pm then we could be at Huembo near Pomacochas to look for Marvelous Spatuletaill at the feeders around 4PM.
+If we are back in Leimebamba by 1pm then we could be at Huembo near Pomacochas to look for Marvelous Spatuletaill at the feeders around 4pm.
 Other hummers are Bronzy Inca, White-bellied Hummingbird and Green Violetear.
 It is probably more likely that we will be delayed and arrive in Pomacochas in the evening.

 We start the morning with a hike up the trail above San Lorenzo for Pale-billed Antpitta, schulenbergi race of Plain-tailed Wren, Chestnut-crowned Antpitta and Rusty-breasted Antpitta.

-We shall be done at around 10 AM, why we would have a chance to check out the feeders again at Huembo for additional encounters with Marvelous Spatuletail .
+We shall be done at around 10am after which we would have a chance to check out the feeders again at Huembo for additional encounters with Marvelous Spatuletail .

 Additional birding at Abra Patricia in the morning looking for special birds such as Lulu’sTody-Tyrant, Cinnamon-breasted Tody-Tyrant, Bar-winged Wood-Wren, Silvery Tanager, Yellow-scarfed Tanager, White-collared Jay, White-capped Tanager and many more.

-On the road to Moyobamba we shall stop by at Afluentes where one sometimes can see Ecuadorian Piedtail.
+On the road to Moyobamba we shall stop at Afluentes where one sometimes sees Ecuadorian Piedtail.
 Sleep in Moyobamba.